stephenredfield/InstructorResources/SlackSetup.md

 ### Update Workspace Icon

-- In the Workspace Settings, under the "Settings" tab find "Workspace Icon"
+- In the Settings & Administration open "Customize [Workspace Name]", then find "Workspace Icon"
 - Download your class' Slack Workspace Icon from [HERE](https://drive.google.com/drive/folders/1RKscY825h54A9blY-hL6_dQesOgg6TG9) and upload it as the Workspace Icon.
 This will make it easier to navigate to the correct class' workspace for students and yourself.

 ### Set up landing channel